 People who have a good work ethic manage their time wisely.
 Staying organized in the workplace shows employers you are disciplined and dedicated to producing quality work.
-Keeping your desk tidy suggests to others that you respect your work environment.
+Keeping your workspace tidy suggests to others that you respect your work environment.
 Those who are organized can meet deadlines and achieve company objectives more effectively.

 Good organization means you are likely staying on top of your assignments and have a good handle on your workload.
 Organized employees are typically early or on time with everything that they do.
 Fellow employees can depend on them for maintaining good communication and for responding to emails promptly.